-(a) Place development and management
+A Place development and management

-• The Urban Centres Programme which will include a range of projects that will stimulate the re-invention of local centres and sustain the trend in uplift of local use and interest from residents.
+- The Urban Centres Programme which will include a range of projects that will stimulate the re-invention of local centres and sustain the trend in uplift of local use and interest from residents.
 It will transform centres into diverse, well-connected, unique hubs at the heart of local communities.
-The framework is based around three key themes of increased activity, improved connectivity, and enhanced local identity.

-- Delivering a transformational programme of regeneration, including: - HS2 and the Curzon masterplan a regeneration scheme set to deliver over 36,000 jobs, 600,000 sqm of employment space, 4,000 new homes and a £1.4 billion economic uplift. - Smithfield working with Lendlease to regenerate a 17ha site delivering 3 million sq. ft. of new floorspace and 2,000 new homes. - Paradise phase 2 The redevelopment of the former library and Conservatoire to deliver 10 high quality new buildings which will combine office, retail and hotel uses with new public space.
-Phase one is due to complete in 2021, Phase two will comprise a new hotel, 3 Chamberlain Square and a new public square - Ratcliffe Square and is due to complete in 2023. - Peddimore delivery of a 71 ha, high quality strategic employment site - Perry Barr significant investment in the area to deliver new homes, improvements to public transport infrastructure, walking and cycling routes, community facilities and high-quality public spaces. - Bringing forward the development of the Wheels site; this site has the potential to provide 1million sq. ft. of new and improved employment led development, creating up to 3,000 jobs. - Developing a new vision and strategy for Central Birmingham, 'Our Future City Plan'.
+The framework is based around three key themes of increased activity, improved connectivity and enhanced local identity. - Delivering a transformational programme of regeneration, including: - HS2 and the Curzon Masterplan - a regeneration scheme set to deliver over 36,000 jobs, 600,000 sqm of employment space, 4,000 new homes and a £1.4 billion economic uplift. - Smithfield working with Lendlease to regenerate a 17ha site delivering 3 million sqft of new floorspace and 2,000 new homes. - Paradise Phase 2 the redevelopment of the former library and Conservatoire to deliver 10 high quality new buildings which will combine office, retail and hotel uses with new public space.
+Phase 1 is

+- due to complete in 2021, Phase 2 will comprise a new hotel, 3 Chamberlain Square and a new public square Ratcliffe Square and is due to complete in 2023. - Peddimore delivery of a 71ha, high quality strategic employment site. - Perry Barr significant investment in the area to deliver new homes, improvements to public transport infrastructure, walking and cycling routes, community facilities and high-quality public spaces. - Bringing forward the development of the Wheels site; this site has the potential to provide 1 million sqft of new and improved employment led development, creating up to 3,000 jobs. - Developing a new vision and strategy for Central Birmingham, 'Our Future City Plan'.
 The ambitious strategy focuses on creating people-centred environments, opportunities for growth in emerging green industries, improving health and wellbeing through access to green spaces and making cycling and walking easier, safer and attractive.

-(b) Green recovery
+B Green recovery

-- Delivery of a series of low carbon projects as part of the Route to Zero programme including investment in infrastructure to promote and enable walking and cycling (details of our priorities can be found in the Walking and Cycling Strategy and Infrastructure Plan).
-Please note this document does not replace or supersede R20, an Action Plan for which was adopted at Full Council in January 2021. - Build on the delivery of the Emergency Birmingham Transport Plan to develop and implement the Birmingham Transport Plan, investing in a smart, innovative, carbon neutral and low emission transport network to support sustainable and inclusive economic growth, tackle climate change and promote the health and well-being of Birmingham's citizens. - Birmingham Municipal Housing Trust projects including a Passivhaus pilot which will explore whether the standard could be met across BMHT homes; and updating the specification to reduce CO2 emissions from new homes. - Supporting the expansion / development of Tyseley Energy Park (TEP) the strategic location of the TEP will spearhead urban regeneration in one of Birmingham's key deprived areas and enable green physical infrastructure including low and zero carbon refuelling and recycling.
+Delivery of a series of low carbon projects as part of the Route to Zero programme including investment in infrastructure to promote and enable walking

+- and cycling (details of our priorities can be found in the Walking and Cycling Strategy and Infrastructure Plan).
+Please note this document does not replace or supersede R20, an Action Plan which was adopted at Full Council in January 2021. - Birmingham Municipal Housing Trust (BMHT) projects including a Passivhaus pilot which will explore whether the standard could be met across BMHT homes; and updating the specification to reduce CO2 emissions from new homes. - Supporting the expansion/ development of Tyseley Energy Park (TEP) - the strategic location of the TEP will spearhead urban regeneration in one of Birmingham's key deprived areas and enable green physical infrastructure including low and zero carbon refuelling and recycling.

-(c) Supporting people and business
+C Supporting people and business